-Open the tool Spatial Analyst Tools $\rightarrow$ Surface $\rightarrow$ Aspect.
-Select elev.tif as the Input raster and specify a name for the output raster (e.g. Aspect).
+Open the tool Spatial Analyst Tools \rightarrow Surface \rightarrow Aspect.
+Select elev.asc as the Input raster and specify a name for the output raster (e.g. Aspect).
 Click OK.

 The resulting Aspect grid should be computed and added to the display.
 Use identify to verify your hand calculation for grid cell A and note the value of aspect for grid cell B.